petergeneric/jetnet-detect/scripts/paper/README.md

 ## getting the weight files

-Download the weight files used in our experiments [yolov3_leaky.weights](https://kuleuven.app.box.com/s/wiiehwqod5clap3ohj5fsmoq4aaehvkq) and [yolov3_relu.weights](https://kuleuven.box.com/s/qb4goxr55gh9iufge95vum8g2oi8sy1j) and put the in the models folder.
+Download the darknet weight files used in our experiments [yolov3_leaky.weights](https://kuleuven.app.box.com/s/wiiehwqod5clap3ohj5fsmoq4aaehvkq) and [yolov3_relu.weights](https://kuleuven.box.com/s/qb4goxr55gh9iufge95vum8g2oi8sy1j) and put them in the ```scipts/paper/models``` folder.

 ## generating the models

 ```
+cd scripts/paper/models
 generate_models.sh
 ```

 ## 8-bit models

 For INT8 models, calibration is done first during the compilation stage (which might take a long time).
 The calibration result of each model is stored in a so called '.cache' file.
-A .cache file contains a set of scaling factors, one for each layer.
+A ''.cache' file contains a set of scaling factors, one for each layer.
 The TensorRT framework only supports symmetric 8-bit integer activations, meaning that it assumes that the input feature map values of each layer (including the input) are balanced around 0.
-All models trained in darknet assume that input values range between 0 and 1 (balanced around 0.5).
+All models trained in darknet assume that input values of the first layer range between 0 and 1 (balanced around 0.5).
 This results in one scaling factor (that of the input layer) to be calculated wrong by TensorRT's calibration algorithm.
 To be precise, its value must be multiplied by 2.
 We therefore patch the calibration file after it has been generated with the following script: